-At those locations where two separate ILS facilities serve opposite ends of a single runway, an interlock shall ensure that only the localizer serving the approach direction in use shall radiate, except where the localizer in operational use is Facility Performance Category I - ILS and no operationally harmful interference results.
+At those locations where two separate ILS facilities serve opposite ends of a single runway, and operationally harmful interference would be present if both facilities were transmitting, an interlock shall ensure that only the localizer serving the approach direction in use shall radiate, except where the localizer in operational use is Facility Performance Category I-ILS and no operationally harmful interference results.

-At those locations where two separate ILS facilities serve opposite ends of a single runway and where a Facility Performance Category I- ILS is to be used for auto-coupled approaches and landings in visual conditions an interlock shall ensure that only the localizer serving the approach direction in use radiates, providing the other localizer is not required for simultaneous operational use.
+At those locations where two separate ILS facilities serve opposite ends of a single runway and where a Facility Performance Category I-ILS is to be used for auto-coupled approaches and landings in visual conditions an interlock shall ensure that only the localizer serving the approach direction in use radiates, providing the other localizer is not required for simultaneous operational use.